auntiepickle/ff7seventhheavensteamdeck/README.md

 ![Creating Bottle](images/CreatingBottle.png)

-Once it is done, go into the preferences tab of the newly created bottle and make sure the following options are set under System > Runner Components
+Once it is done, go into the preferences tab of the newly created bottle and make sure the following options are set under Settings > Components

-- DXVK Version: dxvk-1.9.4
+- DXVK : dxvk-1.9.4

-- XKD3D Version: vkd3d-proton-2.5
+- VKD3D Version: vkd3d-proton-2.5

  ![Creating Bottle](images/RunnerComponents.png)